mspath/androidtrivia/README.md

 Each screen is implemented as a Fragment.
 The app navigates using buttons, the Action Bar, and the Navigation Drawer.

-Note: this also works nicely in multiwindow-mode on a chromebook.
+Note: this also works nicely in multi window-mode on a chromebook.

 ----